 The SATREPS program is linked with ODA projects.
-In addition to submitting a research proposal to JST, it is necessary to liaise sufficiently with the researchers in the other country on the details of the joint research, and is also necessary that the counterpart research institute submits an official request for ODA technical cooperation to Japan's Ministry of Foreign Affairs (MOFA) via the ministry or agency in the recipient country responsible for ODA and the local Japanese embassy.
-The deadline for submitting the official request for ODA technical cooperation is also 12:00 noon (Japan time) on Monday October 27, 2014.
+In addition to submitting a research proposal to the Japan Science and Technology Agency (JST), it is necessary to liaise sufficiently with the researchers in the other country on the details of the joint research, and is also necessary that the counterpart research institute submits an official request for ODA technical cooperation to Japan's Ministry of Foreign Affairs (MOFA) via the ministry or agency in the recipient country responsible for ODA and the local Japanese embassy.